Monday - Friday - 11:00 AM - 6:00 PM

-*** Having ALL these 4 previous documents (electronically or in paper) with you when visiting our Adoption Center will speed up your adoption approval process and will allow you to take your new pet home that same day if cleared by our adoption coordinators.
+*** Having these 2 previous documents (electronically or in paper) with you when visiting our Adoption Center will speed up your adoption approval process and will allow you to take your new pet home that same day if cleared by our adoption coordinators.
 Incomplete applications will take longer and then there is a risk that someone else with a complete application could adopt your desired pet!

 When you’ve found the one or two…